akamee666/ctf_writeups/htb/season7/linkvortez.md

-Copy
-# LinkVortex Machine - HackTheBox
+# LinkVortex Linux Easy Machine - Season7

 ## Initial Enumeration
 Start by enumerating the website.
 Subdomain enumeration reveals a `.dev` subdomain.
 Directory enumeration on this subdomain shows that a `.git` repository is available.